execx is an ergonomic, fluent wrapper around Go’s `os/exec` package.

 StderrWriter sets a raw writer for stderr.

 When the writer is a terminal and no line callbacks or combined output are enabled, execx passes stderr through directly and does not buffer it for results.
+Writer failures are returned as ErrExec after already received bytes are captured.

 var out strings.Builder